If developing, retaining, and promoting female talent is a priority in your company, what are you doing to get results?

 Flexible working conditions and norms that recognize family and personal roles are great for all employees, but especially helpful for single parents and for women who are typically responsible for more caregiving activities than men.

 But formal policies are just one piece of what’s needed to prepare and encourage female employees to take on leadership roles.

-The culture of an organization or in a department — or the views of a single manager — can have a direct impact on whether women stay with an organization, or leave for something better.
+The culture of an organization or a department — or the views of a single manager — can have a direct impact on whether women stay with an organization or leave for something better.

 To attract, develop, retain, and promote talented women, organizations should take a broad view.
 Here are 5 proven things to consider: